SS Atlantic Conveyor: Crew

 The vessel carried a Merchant Navy crew of 33.
-This included 12 officers (master, chief officer, second officer, third officer, radio officer, chief engineer, second engineer, two third engineers, fourth engineer, electrician and purser), 10 petty officers (bosun, four mechanics, two first cooks, second cook and baker, second cook and second steward) and 11 ratings (five seamen, three greasers and three assistant stewards).
-Of the 12 men killed in the sinking of Atlantic Conveyor six were from the Merchant Navy, three from the Royal Fleet Auxiliary and three sailors from the Royal Navy.
+This included 12 officers (master, chief officer, second officer, third officer, radio officer, chief engineer, second engineer, two third engineers, fourth engineer, electrician and purser), 10 petty officers (bosun, four mechanics, two first cooks, second cook/baker, second cook and second steward) and 11 ratings (five seamen, three greasers and three assistant stewards).
+Of the 12 men killed in the sinking of Atlantic Conveyor six were from the Merchant Navy, three were from the Royal Fleet Auxiliary and three were from the Royal Navy.

-The ship's master, Captain Ian Harry North, was posthumously awarded the Distinguished Service Cross (DSC).
+The ship's master, Captain Ian Harry North, who disappeared while trying to swim to a life raft, was posthumously awarded the Distinguished Service Cross (DSC).
 As the last resting place of the remains of those who died, the wreck is designated as a protected place under the Protection of Military Remains Act 1986.
 The officers' bar on M/V Atlantic Conveyor, built 1984 in Swan Hunter, Wallsend is named "The North Bar" after Captain Ian North.
 The ship's replacement was built on Tyneside.